AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-17-ProbabilityInformationRisk.md

 # Notes on Probability, Information, & Risk  (Draft)

 ## Abstract
-Resources (with short notes) are provided concerning probability, information and risk.
-Both the frequentist and Bayesian approaches to probability are considered; incluing Kolmogorov's axiomatic foundation from the 1950's.
-The section on information theory includes the foundational general theory, pedagogical sources; and also includes applications to computational (Kolmogorov) complexity and coding theory.
-The section on risk uses the mathematics of games and gambling; including the Kelly's criterion information theoretic approach advocated by the mathematican Ed Thorp and associated practitioners.
+Resources with short notes are provided concerning probability, information and risk.
+Both the frequentist and Bayesian views of probability are considered; incluing Kolmogorov's axiomatic foundation in $\sigma$-algebras.
+The section on information theory includes Shannon's general theory, several survey articles (that consider physics and geomety); and applications to computational complexity and coding theory.
+The section on risk considers the mathematics of games and gambling using Kelly's information theoretic approach advocated by E. Thorp and associated practitioners.

 ### 1. **Probability**